DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 Cultural Codes and Protocols for Indigenous Digital Heritage ManagementConnor Rowe and Michael Ashley

-[This offering is now full (4 December)] Databases are the driving engine behind a large number of classic and cutting-edge digital humanities applications.
+[This offering has 1 spot remaining (5 March)] Databases are the driving engine behind a large number of classic and cutting-edge digital humanities applications.
 DH tasks -- such as wielding enormous GIS maps, aggregating the social media of wikis and blogs, building large archival repositories and even generating the semantic web -- all depend on some form of database.
 This course will introduce the inner workings of databases and demonstrate hands-on work with participants' own data sets to learn more about concepts like data normalization, relational table design, Structured Query Language (SQL), and effective long-term data management.
 Students need no prior experience with databases or programming.

 Data, Math, Visualization, and Interpretation of Networks: An IntroductionScott Weingart